 TLD stands for Top Level Domain.
 TLD are the ones that follow after the full-stop in your domain name.
 Examples of famous TLDs are .com, .net, .org.

 71) Which blogs do you follow to upgrade your SEO knowledge?

 72) What attracted you to the SEO industry?

-That was pretty much it for the SEO Interview question guys!
+That was pretty much it for the SEO Interview questions and answers guys!
 I hope you loved this detailed guide covering all the important SEO Questions in brief.
-If you are still reading and loved the post don’t forget it to share with your friends who are looking for an SEO job.
+If you are still reading and loved the post don’t forget it to share with your friends who are looking for an SEO job interview questions and answers.

 Get my personal tips on how to write content like a PRO!